Language and Syntax Documentation

 Functions

 The txtx standard library provides some functions that can be written in-line, as opposed to writing full command blocks with named arguments.
-These functions can be extended via integrations.
+These functions can be extended via addons.

 These functions can look like explicit function calls (e.g. add_uint(1, 3)), or they can look like in-line arithmetic operations (e.g. 1 + 3).
 Functions can reference other command outputs, or they can be stored in new command outputs.
 Here's an example using a few functions: